lserpietri/DP-201-Designing-an-Azure-Data-Solution/instructions/dp-201-01_instructions.md

 1. From the case study, identify the security requirements of AdventureWorks.

-### Task 1: Identify the security requirements of AdventureWorks.
+### Task 1: 📄 Identify the security requirements of AdventureWorks.

-1. From your machine, start **Microsoft Word**, and open up the file **DP-201-Lab01.docx** from the **Allfiles\Labfiles\Starter\DP-201.1** folder.
+1. From your machine, open up the file [DP-201-Lab01.docx](../Labfiles/Starter/DP-201.1/DP-201-Lab01.docx)

-1. As a group, spend **15 minutes** discussing and listing the security requirements that your group has identified within the case study document.
+2. As a group, spend **15 minutes** discussing and listing the security requirements that your group has identified within the case study document.
 Evidence should be provided from the case study.

 > **Result**: After you completed this exercise, you have created a Microsoft Word document that shows a table of security requirements for AdventureWorks.